 Independent Director and Chair

-“The opportunity for our team members to apply their skills, not only towards Quayside’s commercial objectives, but also towards the Bay of Plenty’s economic, environmental and social development drives many of our people.”
+“The opportunity for our team to apply their skills and expertise, not only towards Quayside’s commercial objectives, but also towards the Bay of Plenty’s economic, environmental and social development drives many of our people.”

 – SCOTT HAMILTON, QUAYSIDE CHIEF EXECUTIVE

 Scott joined Quayside as Chief Executive in 2010 and has led Quayside’s growth and diversification programme.
 He joined Quayside having held senior roles in investment, finance, and funds management with organisations like ASB Group Investments and Barclays Global Investors.
-Scott is a director on the Opotiki Packing and Cool Storage, WNT Ventures, and Huakiwi Services boards.
+Scott is a director on the WNT Ventures, Oriens Capital GP and Huakiwi Services boards.
 Scott is a Chartered Accountant and member of the Institute of Directors.
 He is also Chair of Pillans Point Primary School board.

 Brendon joined Quayside in 2015.
 As Chief Investment Officer, he is responsible for the overall investment strategy and deal execution for Quayside.
 Brendon comes from an investment banking background, having spent 11 years working overseas with the Macquarie Group and the Abu Dhabi Investment Authority focusing on investments in the infrastructure sector.
 Prior to this he spent 10 years in structured finance, funds management and taxation consulting.
 Brendon is an independent director on the board of Honeylab, a research company that develops natural medical products from bees and their environment, and Techion Holdings, a diagnostics company.
 He holds a BCA in accounting and commercial law and a Graduate Diploma in professional accounting and is a member of the Institute of Directors.